-typical usage scenario of XTCE
+Usage Example of XTCE

-This section addresses the issue of a Spacecraft Project manager who gets various on-board subsystems and payloads for his spacecraft that are developed by various contractors.
+This section addresses the issue of a Spacecraft Project Manager who receives various on-board subsystems and payloads for their spacecraft that are developed by various contractors.

-From each of them, he gets an XML file containing telecommand and telemetry for that subsystem/payload, which he then merges into the Spacecraft Source Database (DB) and uses for Assembly, Integration Verification (AIV).
-The Spacecraft Source DB is then passed to operations (Operational Database) where it is used by several ground applications.
+From each of them, she receives an XTCE XML file containing telecommand and telemetry definitions for that subsystem/payload.

-XTCE Usage Scenario
+Those files are merged into a single XTCE Spacecraft Source Database (SDB) which is then converted to run-time databases for use in Assembly, Integration and Verification (AIV), also called Integration and Test (I&T).

 During a typical mission lifecycle, there are several levels of database integration, translation and re-translation.
 The spacecraft manufacturer integrates many systems, sub-systems, and sub-sub-systems.
 These sub-systems are developed by vendors or subcontractors from around the world.
 Each of these sub-systems will generate telemetry data and receive commands that must be described in a database.

 The spacecraft manufacturer must include all sub-system data in a master spacecraft database (Source Database).

 This master spacecraft Source Database will then be sent to the mission readiness team for inclusion or translation into many different databases used for operations (Operational Database).

-Figure 4-1 depicts a representative mission database flow from AIV to Operations.
-Today there is no standard telemetry and command database exchange format, and each of these database exchanges requires custom translations which incurs significant cost, schedule and risk to the mission.
+Figure 4-1 depicts a representative mission database flow from AIV (I&T) to Operations.

 Using XTCE as the program’s standard or common telemetry and command database exchange format will reduce mission cost, schedule, and risk by eliminating custom database translations.

 XTCE is the exchange of database information with other databases, not the direct interface for sending commands or receiving telemetry between systems and subsystems.